The Ferret is committed to maintaining your privacy and collects only the minimum information we need about you to provide our services effectively.

 We aim to make sure that no personal information is sent to Google Analytics.
 We ensure that the IP addresses of all our users are anonymised before they are processed by Google.
 You can also click here to Disable Google Analytics completely.

-From time to time we may also use trackers provided by some third party organisations, in order to better understand the demographics of our audience and make the most efficient use of our digital marketing budget.
+From time to time we may also use trackers provided by some third party organisations, in order to better understand the demographics of our audience and our members.
+This helps us to make the most efficient use of our digital marketing budget and may inform other management decisions.

-We may use Google, Facebook and Twitter tracking pixels on some pages.
-These help us to understand more about our audience and make the most of our online marketing budget.
+We may use Google, Facebook, Twitter and Active Campaign tracking pixels on some pages.
+These help us to understand more about our audience.

 The Ferret honours the Do Not Track standard which is supported by all modern browsers.
 Therefore, if you do not want these companies to access any information about your browsing on theferret.scot you can activate this setting in your browser.
 Find out how here: http://donottrack.us/